 Whitby has a lot to offer for enthusiasts of a whole variety of interests.
 History, vampires, sea-food, super views and plenty of walks.
 It is a place my parents took me a few times as a young child.
-We had an afternoon free, why stay around the house, was time to take a drive up to North Yorkshire and Whitby!
+We had an afternoon free, why stay around the house, it was time to take a drive up to North Yorkshire and Whitby.

 Even though a cloudy and cool day it was perfect for a refreshing few hours outside and away.
 The drive here shows how isolated it can be.
 Constrained by the North Yorkshire Moors, Whitby can feel cut away on the coast, but that adds to the charm of the whole area.
 The small fishing town feel and look can still be felt.
 Even more so if you walk or drive a little down the coast to Robin Hoods Bay.